 Bush Morning Glory: Keeps its “Cool”

-Bush morning glory is a silvery ground cover that looks cool and fresh, even in desert heat.
+Bush morning glory is a silvery ground cover that always looks cool and fresh, even in desert heat.
 Here’s how to plant and care for this Mediterranean native.

 bush morning glory